-The University of Colorado has implemented multi-factor authentication to improve protection of personal employee information available in the portal.
-It now takes two items—your password and your phone—to access sensitive information.
+The University of Colorado uses multifactor authentication to protect personal employee information available in the portal.
+It takes two items—your password and your phone—to access sensitive information.
 This decreases the likelihood that others can access your data, even if they have your password.

 How it works

-Please watch this one-minute video to see how multi-factor authentication works:
+Watch this 1-minute video to see how multifactor authentication works:

-- If you select Phone Call, choose one of your phone numbers listed in the drop down menu to receive the authentication call.
-You will get an automated call from the University of Colorado.
-Follow the instructions in the call and you will be authenticated.
+- You will get an automated call from the University of Colorado.
+Follow the instructions in the call, and you will be authenticated.